Also known as: technical studio manager, resource manager, engineering manager

 Alternatively, try approaching a rental equipment company that supplies productions with the gear they need.
 This will enable you to get your hands on equipment, learn more about it and get to know people who work in TV.

 Get to know people in the unscripted TV industry by attending events, such as ScreenSkills’ Open Doors.
 Go to training and opportunities and use the events filter to find out what’s on.
 Meet professionals and ask them questions about their work, while demonstrating interest in and knowledge of the industry.
 Offer to provide them with your professional contact details and try to stay in touch with them.
 Go to network well to learn how to do this.

 Create a LinkedIn profile.
 See if there are Facebook pages or other social media groups for people making unscripted TV in your area.
 There might even be groups for runners and trainees.
-Join them.
 Create a ScreenSkills profile.
 There are a lot of crewing agencies that will charge you to be on their books.
 Sign up to the free ones initially.
 Wales Screen, Northern Ireland Screen and other areas offer free crew databases.
 Find a film office near you and get connected.
 If you do sign up to paid sites, make sure they specialise in the areas in which you’re interested.